How Gods Grow: Saraswati & Benzaiten

 Introducing Saraswati: A River Embodied

-Saraswati begins as a river.
-In the Rig Veda she is a mighty, flowing presence, nourishing lands, hearts and minds.
-Her waters are invoked for clarity of thought, eloquence of speech, and potency of creation.
+First, Saraswati is a river.
+In the Rig Veda she is a mighty, flowing presence that nourishes civilizations.
+Her headwaters are invoked for clarity and remembrance, as Source.

 Saraswati Goes to Pataloka

 To me, her descent into the underground speaks to her relationship with Pataloka, the Underworld.
-An inner earth ruled by nagas: Serpentine beings and dragon-like creatures that protect the riches of the earth.
-From minerals to metals to precious stones and oils, and now the Saraswati herself, the underworld is home to the Earth’s deepest wealths.
+Pataloka is an inner earth ruled by nagas: Serpentine beings and dragon-like creatures that protect the chthonic riches of the earth.

-With her shift of domain into Pataloka, Saraswati embodies the way wisdom itself sometimes must flow underground, through subtler channels, surfacing only where one knows how to truly listen in devotion.
+With her disappearance into Pataloka, Saraswati embodies the way wisdom itself sometimes must flow underground, through subtler channels.
+Some knowledge comes in code and cypher, living between the lines and visible only to the true Seeker.

-Still, Saraswati’s descent does not stop the true seeker from encountering and flowing with her.
-As the Vedic era gave way to Buddhism, Saraswati’s power and embodiment sustained and grew with those devoted to cultivating divine wisdom.
+As the Vedic era gave way to Buddhism, Saraswati’s power and embodiment sustained - and grew alongside those devoted to cultivating divine wisdom.

 Saraswati as Dharma Protector

-As Buddhism traveled beyond the Subcontinent, Saraswati was carried along in its sutras, no longer bound by the surface.
+As Buddhism traveled beyond the Subcontinent, Saraswati was carried along in its sutras, no longer bound to the surface.
 In Buddhist texts like the Suvarṇaprabhāsottama Sutra (Sutra of Golden Light), Saraswati appears as a fierce protector of Dharma.
-Here she is invoked not only as the patroness of wisdom and learning, but as a protective guardian who ensures the flourishing of divine law.
+Here she is invoked not only as the goddess of wisdom and learning, but as a protective guardian who ensures the flourishing of divine law.

-As a Dharmapalaka, Saraswati not only imbues devotees with wisdom, but takes an active and fierce interest in ensuring Dharma is carried out.
-Felt in this form, Saraswati offers a more vital and ferocious frequency — Her protective qualities are activated.
+As a Dharmapalaka, Saraswati not only imbues devotees with wisdom, but takes an active and even militant interest in ensuring Dharma is carried out.
+Felt in this form, Saraswati offers a new vitality and ferocity.
+The gentle, rhythmic river goddess of the Subcontinent flows across the Central and East Asian mainland, picking up new attributes and ways of being.

 Everything That Flows: Connecting Wisdom and Wealth